Goals and Objectives

 - Develop an appropriate evaluation and treatment plan for patients with a gastrointestinal bleed.

-- Know when to order laboratory tests for evaluation of liver disease and when a liver biopsy might be indicated.
+- Know when to order laboratory tests for evaluation of liver disease and be able to interpret the results.

 - Differentiate between delirium, dementia, and depression and identify the risk factors for developing these conditions.